Leadership Skills – What makes a good leader?

-OK that’s unrealistic as there are as many approaches to leadership as there have been leaders.
-If we consider the list of people earlier in this post, you may be able to assign some general leadership skills and traits to them but not put your finger on a definitive leadership style.
+Consider the list of people earlier in this post.
+You may be able to assign some general team leadership traits to them but not put your finger on a definitive leadership style.

 …but it pays to have a good understanding of the numerous different styles, these include; Autocratic, Democratic, Laissez-faire, Strategic, Transformational, Transactional, Charismatic…and many, many more!

-If there is one thing we can all probably agree on (and have possibly experienced) is that a ‘one-size-fits-all’ style does not work and this is due to one very important reason; workplace diversity.
+If there is one thing we can all probably agree on, a ‘one-size-fits-all’ leadership style does not work for one very important reason; workplace diversity.